 Family life is adversely affected when the mother works full-time (%, agree)

 In Israel, as mentioned above, the proportion of men in the labor market is greater than that of women.
 In the domestic sphere, the situation is the opposite, and even less balanced than in the labor market, since in regard to taking care of the children and performing various home chores, the percentage of women is much higher than that of men.
-We asked – what would happen to these two sectors – the labor market and the domestic sphere, if the situation was reversed – if the percentage of women in the labor market was larger, and the percentage of men in the domestic sphere was larger?
-The men’s responses reveal how strong they see the connection between women and the home arena: most men who took part in the study (56%), stated that childcare would be adversely affected if women’s share in the home arena were decreased, and men’s share were increased.
+We asked – what would happen to these two sectors – the labor market and the domestic sphere, if the situation was reversed – if the percentage of women in the labor market was larger, and if the percentage of men in the domestic sphere was larger?
+The men’s responses reveal how strong they see the connection between women and the home arena: most men who took part in the study (56%), stated that childcare would be adversely affected if women’s share in the domestic arena were decreased, and men’s share was increased.
 A lower percentage of men who took part in the study (39%) believe that the labor market would be harmed under a female – and not a male – majority.
 Approximately one-third of the men (35%) believe it would not change, and 16% believe the labor market would improve.

 The traditional perception regarding the role of women and men in society is far more dominant among Arab men than among Jewish men: in both groups there is a majority who believes childcare would be harmed if the percentage of women in the domestic arena were to decrease, and the percentage of men were to increase, but Arab men agree with this view more than Jewish men (71% in comparison to 53%).
-A similar picture, with an even larger gap, was found when examining men’s perceptions as to what would happen to the labor market under a female majority.
+A similar depiction, with an even larger gap, was found when examining men’s perceptions as to what would happen to the labor market under a female majority.
 More than 60% of Arab men thought the labor market would be harmed, compared to approximately one-third of Jewish men who believed that this would be the case.